 Entry point

-One more thing of note is the #[entry] macro we used to define the entry point of our program.
+Another thing of note is the #[entry] macro we used to define the entry point of our program.
 This macro is provided by the riscv-rt crate and is used to define the entry point of our program, which is called after the runtime has set up the stack and other things for us.

 This is done using some inline assembly in there, which is pretty well documented in their source code.
 It's a great resource to check out if you're interested in how it works or want to write your own runtime or a custom linker script as your kernel grows.